From: Milngavie, Scotland

 The results continued with medalling results in the scratch races, and points races of the Track World Cup in 2014, before being part of the gold winning quartet breaking their own World Record again and taking away two golds at the European Championships in the team pursuit and individual pursuit.
 During the Commonwealth Games in 2014, Katie was in front of a home crowd winning a bronze medal in the points race and a top 5 finish in the road race.
 To finish the year, she topped it off gaining the rainbow colours by becoming World Champion in the team pursuit (and Scotland’s first female track cycling World Champion).

 In the following years’ the results continued both individually and as a team, with three titles at the 2015 European Championships (team pursuit, individual pursuit and elimination race), and twice in the omnium in 2016 and 2017 and 4-time European Champion in the individual pursuit between 2014 and 2017.

 Whilst the results show domination on the track, Katie is also a well-respected road cyclist being part of various professional teams in recent years including Wiggle High5 Pro Cycling.
-She continues to dominate in the Six Day Series and is currently looking ahead and working towards Tokyo 2020.
+She continues to dominate in the Six Day Series and is currently looking ahead and working towards the Tokyo Olympics in 2021.

 Katie is a keen blogger and writes articles for various newspapers and magazines, sharing her humorous insights into the world of cycling and everyday life.